Sharpeville massacre: International Day for the Elimination of Racial Discrimination

 UNESCO marks 21 March as the yearly International Day for the Elimination of Racial Discrimination, in memory of the massacre.

 References in art and literature

 The Afrikaner poet Ingrid Jonker mentioned the Sharpeville Massacre in her verse.

 The event was an inspiration for painter Oliver Lee Jackson in his Sharpeville Series from the 1970s.

 Ingrid de Kok was a child living on a mining compound near Johannesburg where her father worked at the time of the Sharpeville massacre.
-In her moving poem “ Our Sharpeville” she reflects on the atrocity through the eyes of a child.
+In her poem "Our Sharpeville" she reflects on the atrocity through the eyes of a child.

-Max Roach's 1960 Album We Insist!
-Freedom Now Suite includes the composition Tears for Johannesburg in response to the massacre.
+Max Roach's 1960 album We Insist!
+Freedom Now Suite includes the composition "Tears for Johannesburg" in response to the massacre.

+South African artist Gavin Jantjes dedicated several prints in his series A South African Colouring Book (1974–75) to the Sharpeville Massacre.
+Iconic reportage photographs of scattering protesters are arranged alongside stenciled and handwritten captions pulled from news reporting of the unfolding event.